If you're just joining us, if a welfare recipient, just getting out of bed and on your way to the emergency room, it's great to have you with us too.

 Rush Limbaugh and the Excellence in Broadcasting Network.

-I, of course, been sconced firmly in the prestigious at Till of the Hung Chair behind the golden EIB microphone.
+I, of course, been ensconced firmly in the prestigious Attila the Hun chair behind the golden EIB microphone, doing everything as it should be done and in the process demonstrating the same.

 I'm watching on the ditto camera.

-You look, you look like you could you've lost more weight even from last week.
+You look like you've lost more weight even from last week.

 It's true, ladies and gentlemen.